 In MR-DC, both the MN and the SN can configure CGI reporting.
 The MN can configure CGI reporting for intra-RAT and inter-RAT cells but the SN can only configure CGI reporting of intra-RAT cells.
 At any point in time, the UE can be configured with at most one CGI reporting configuration.
 For CGI reporting coordination, the SN sends the CGI measurement request and the embedded CGI reporting configuration to the MN.
 Optionally, the SN sends the unknown cell information to the MN.
 If there is no ongoing CGI reporting measurement on UE side, the MN forwards the SN CGI measurement configuration to UE.
 Otherwise the MN rejects the request by sending X2/Xn reject message.
 In case the SN indicates the unknown cell information, and the CGI information of the requested cell is already available in the MN, the MN can also reject the request, and sends the CGI information of the requested cell to the SN.
 The SN cannot configure the CGI measurement using the SRB3.

-When SRB3 is not configured, reports for measurements configured by the SN are sent on SRB1.
-When SRB3 is configured, reports for measurements configured by the SN are sent on SRB3.
+When SRB3 is not configured or the SCG is deactivated, reports for measurements configured by the SN are sent on SRB1.
+When SRB3 is configured and the SCG is not deactivated or suspended, reports for measurements configured by the SN are sent on SRB3.

 Measurement results related to the target SN can be provided by MN to target SN at MN initiated SN change procedure.
 Measurement results of target SN can be forwarded from source SN to target SN via MN at SN initiated SN change procedure.
 Measurement results related to the target SN can be provided by source MN to target MN at Inter-MN handover with/without SN change procedure.